 Remember, a business speaks in numbers and stories, not in fluffy terms.

-I’ve built my career on turning the abstract into action, and today, I’m going to share with you my SPIES concept.
 This lens has shaped my approach to employee experience since I began working in the field.
 I only truly named it in 2019, thanks to a tipsy conversation.

 The Drunken Chat and a Unicorn